mvolkmann/MyUnixEnv/notes/GoNotes.md

 - variadic functions
   - to accept a variable number of arguments precede last argument type with an ellipsis
+  - the argument will be a slice of that type, not an array
   - ex.
     ```go
     func log(args ...any) {